How to Reset Android Studio to the Default Settings

 Final Words

-We’ve discovered two approaches to make your Android Studio go back to its default settings.
+We’ve discovered two approaches to making your Android Studio go back to its default settings.
 If you have a question then feel free to leave a comment.
 I will try my best to help.

 does all the projects get deleted?